 European Art

-The First-Ever Femme Fatale: Lilith in a Painting by John Collier
+The First-Ever Femme Fatale: Lilith in Paintings

-Guest Profile 29 September 2021 min Read
+Guest Profile 13 February 2025 min Read

 The apparent sweetness of this work by John Collier (1850–1934), a Pre-Raphaelite painter, is a wonderful testimony of the two sides of Lilith’s figure.
-Juggling between the images of sensuality, beauty, and that of a cold murderess, Collier is one of the artists that has transformed her image.
+Juggling between the images of sensuality, beauty, and that of a cold murderess, Collier is one of the artists who has transformed her image.
 From the Assyrio-Babylonian goddess, later known as the first woman in Jewish mythology, Lilith slowly turns into a powerful icon.

 From Demonic Nature…